DavidBakerEffendi/tigergraph/README.md

 ## Running Scripts at Startup

-If you have a GSQL script to run at startup you can bind it to `docker-entrypoint-init.d` using Docker volumes.
+If you have a GSQL script to run at startup you can bind it to `docker-entrypoint-initdb.d` using Docker volumes.
 All scripts suffixed with `.gsql` will be executed by the `gsql` command by user `tigergraph`.

 ## Configuration